Data Lakehouse vs. Data Warehouse: Choosing the Right Foundation for Your Data Strategy

 Decision Criteria: Choosing the Right Solution

-Here are some guidelines for determining which solution is best for your organization:
+Here are some guidelines for determining which solution is best for your organisation:

 Use Cases